-Louise is a registered social worker and research fellow working with the RAV research programme within the School of Nursing.
+Louise is a registered social worker and research fellow working with the RAV research programme within the School of Nursing and Midwifery.
 Her principal research interests are violence and abuse within familial, intimate partner and caring relationships.

 Her work also explores how health and social care professionals respond and are supported to engage with such issues in the context of child and adult safeguarding practice.
 Louise recently completed her PhD, investigating the experiences and needs of family carers affected by violent, abusive or harmful behaviour by the older person for whom they care.

 She is currently working on several research and writing projects.